Embloy/.github/cla/cla.md

 # Contributor License Agreement

-Thank you for your contribution to this Twitter software project.
-In order to clarify the intellectual property rights in the project, and to grant licenses to the project to others, Twitter, Inc. ("Twitter") requires that you accept this Contributor License Agreement ("Agreement").
-This license is for your protection as a Contributor as well as the protection of Twitter, its users, and its licensees; you may still license your own Contributions under other terms.
+Thank you for your contribution to this Embloy software project.
+In order to clarify the intellectual property rights in the project, and to grant licenses to the project to others, Embloy requires that you accept this Contributor License Agreement ("Agreement").
+This license is for your protection as a Contributor as well as the protection of Embloy, its users, and its licensees; you may still license your own Contributions under other terms.

-You accept and agree to the following terms and conditions for Your present and future Contributions submitted to Twitter.
-Except for the license granted herein to Twitter and recipients of software distributed by Twitter, You reserve all right, title, and interest in and to Your Contributions. **(If, however, you are a current or former employee of Twitter, your rights and/or Contributions may be governed by another agreement, including your Employee Invention Assignment, and nothing in this Agreement shall be construed as modifying the terms of any other such agreement.)**
+You accept and agree to the following terms and conditions for Your present and future Contributions submitted to Embloy.
+Except for the license granted herein to Embloy and recipients of software distributed by Embloy, You reserve all right, title, and interest in and to Your Contributions. **(If, however, you are a current or former employee of Embloy, your rights and/or Contributions may be governed by another agreement, including your Employee Invention Assignment, and nothing in this Agreement shall be construed as modifying the terms of any other such agreement.)**